Best Pubs with Rooms in North Wales

 The best places to eat in North Wales

-As we have established, The Bull’s Head Inn is much more than just holiday accommodation.
-It is also a Beaumaris pub where, from the moment you walk in, you will be able to sense the friendly, community atmosphere.
+As we’ve established, The Bull’s Head Inn is much more than just holiday accommodation in North Wales.
+It’s also a welcoming Beaumaris pub, where the friendly, community atmosphere is felt from the moment you walk through the door.

 Aerial,View,Of,The,Snowdonia,National,Park,Close,To,The